 STRONG by Zumbahas a Youtube channel offering cardio-intensive zumba classes.
 Most dance classes are about 30 minutes in length and strength building classes range from 7 to 20 minutes.
 Dancing can be a fun and enjoyable way to release stress and get a great workout in.
 Find their Youtube channel here!

-Exercising Safely During COVID-19
+Going to Gyms and Exercising Safely During COVID-19

 If you have symptoms of COVID-19, or generally don’t feel well, it’s best to stay at home and rest.
 Although exercise is enjoyable and has many benefits, your body needs rest to recover from infection.
+Additionally, if you are immunocompromised and at high risk for COVID-19, you may want to continue to exercise at home or outside.
+When exercising outside, it is important to stay 6 ft away from other individuals who may be walking or exercising.

 Tips for Maintaining an Active Lifestyle